LMBDA-design/PSAMIL/README.md

 2. You could also download the raw test set slides of C16 dataset and proceed by your own to produce the patches you need and put corresponding files to `test-c16`.
 If you choose to do so, go to [DSMIL](https://github.com/binli123/dsmil-wsi) and follow the detailed instructions there.

 3. run `visualize_psmil_c16.py` to provide metrics and visualization.

-Train:

-1. Download the files [TCGA-Dataset](https://uwmadison.box.com/shared/static/tze4yqclajbdzjwxyb8b1umfwk9vcdwq.zip) and [Camelyon16_Dataset](https://uwmadison.box.com/shared/static/l9ou15iwup73ivdjq0bc61wcg5ae8dwe.zip) to directory `datasets`, and unzip both.

-2. run `traincancer.py`

-3. tune the learning rate or class prototype update parameter to get better performance.
-The parameter in our code is not guaranteed to be optimal.

-The training/evaluation codes and data are mostly modified from previous work [DSMIL](https://github.com/binli123/dsmil-wsi).
-We would make more instructions here to present our process more clearly:

-1. We used the SimCLR 20x features provided by [DSMIL]([https://github.com/binli123/dsmil-wsi]) in training set.
-2. We used `model/PSMIL.py` to implement the experiments, which only involves probability space attention.
-3. We modified the original code from DSMIL when split the test bags for Camelyon16, because it is different with the mainstream evaluation way.
-We choose the whole test set as the `reserved_testing_bags` variable in `traincancer.py`.
-This is different from the original "Camelyon16 with a 5-fold cross-validation and a standalone test set" introduced by [DSMIL](https://github.com/binli123/dsmil-wsi), which choose a random inner split as test set.
-4. In `visualize_psmil_c16.py`, we loaded the initial embedder weights provided by [DSMIL]([https://github.com/binli123/dsmil-wsi]) to produce the test slide SimCLR 20x features.
-To simplify the codes, we directly use the SimCLR features generated in the middle of DSMIL as the input to our model.
-Details see the code.